di-dc/danisaacs.net/src/content/blog/ODP-PageScrollTracking.md

 ### Create a Report

-Here's a sample report to track scroll activities for a page:
+Here's a sample report to show scroll activities for all pages:

 **TODO: SCREENSHOT OF REPORT**

+**NOTE: SET UP ADDITIONAL ROCKET COLUMNS AS RATIOS VS 25% -- # of 90%/# of 25% == % of readers that read 90%**

 The caculated columns are based on:

-**TODO: ADD DETAILS ABOUT COLUMNS IN REPORT**
+**TODO: ADD DETAILS ABOUT ROCKET COLUMNS IN REPORT**

-Important note for reading this report: the 25% column represents _everyone_ who scrolled 25%, not just people who stopped there.
-In other words, the 25% column also includes people who continued to scroll 50%, 75%, etc.
+Important note for reading this report: the 25% column represents _everyone_ who scrolled 25%, not just people who stopped there -- if a visitor scrolled 75% of the page, that will add one each to the counts for 25%, 50% and 75%.
+Or, in other words, the 25% column also includes people who continued to scroll 50%, 75%, etc.

 ### Create a Real-Time Segment